keypom/keypom-docs/docs/Cookbook/drops/ft.md

 ## Delete Drop
 A drop can be deleted manually at any time using `deleteDrops`.
 This will refund all unclaimed key balances back to the drop funder's Keypom balance.

+The Keypom contract does not have a `deleteDrops` equivalent function.
+Behind the scenes of the SDK, the keys are being collected, refunded and then deleted.

+The first step in this process is to use `get_key_supply_for_drop`.
+Once the total key supply is found, 50 keys at a time are retrieved using `get_keys_for_drop` and refunding their associated assets and deleting the keys using `refund_assets` and `delete_keys` respectively.

 <Tabs>
 <TabItem value="SDK" label="🔑 Keypom SDK">